Wild Things (film): Home media

+Wild Things was released on VHS on September 8, 1998, by Columbia TriStar Home Video.
 Sony Pictures Home Entertainment released the film in a standard DVD edition, followed by an extended edition featuring the unrated cut of the film in 2004.
 The unrated cut was subsequently released by Sony Pictures Home Entertainment on Blu-ray in 2007.
 In May 2022, Arrow Films released Wild Things in a limited 4K UHD Blu-ray edition featuring both the theatrical and extended unrated cuts of the film.

 Legacy

-In a retrospective on the film celebrating its twentieth anniversary, Entertainment Weekly writer Chris Nashawaty noted that Wild Things marked a peak in lurid sex-themed thriller films in the late-1990s, summarizing: "As a rule, movies like Wild Things fight an uphill battle with critics who would want to seem above titillation.
+In a retrospective on the film celebrating its twentieth anniversary, Entertainment Weekly writer Chris Nashawaty wrote that Wild Things marked a peak in lurid sex-themed thriller films in the late-1990s, summarizing: "As a rule, movies like Wild Things fight an uphill battle with critics who would want to seem above titillation.
 But this was one of those rare films whose underlying smarts couldn't be denied."
 McNaughton commented in 2018 that he considered Wild Things his "most political film" due to its focus on social class, concluding: "Who wins?
 The girl from the trailer park!
 She’s all alone on the ninety foot sail boat, out on the Caribbean.
 Pretty much everyone else is dead.
 That was the nineties, with the concentration of wealth.
 But the girl from the trailer park takes ’em all down.
 You know, I’m from the striving working class.
 A lot of the kids I grew up with, the parents didn’t care if their kid dropped out of school.
 But some of us had parents who insisted their children have an education, go to college, escape all that.
 So that’s where my heart always lies."

 Related works

-Three sequels were released direct-to-video: Wild Things 2 (2004), Wild Things: Diamonds in the Rough (2005) and Wild Things: Foursome (2010).
+The film was followed by three sequels: Wild Things 2 and Wild Things: Diamonds in the Rough both premiered on Encore Mystery in 2004 and 2005, respectively and Wild Things: Foursome was released on DVD in 2010.
 The sequels recycled much of the plot, dialogue, and direction of the first film, albeit with different actors.
 All three films take place in Blue Bay and its high school, and include the Blue Bay Police Department (BBPD).
 In 2006, the producers tried to develop a spiritual successor and John McNaughton was in talks to again direct a script by Stephen Peters titled "Backstabbers".
-Richards and Campbell were also in talks to star.
+Richards and Campbell were also in talks to star, but the movie was never made.